AequilibraE/aequilibrae/docs/source/project_docs/modes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A trigger guarantees that the value being inserted in the field is according to the values found in the associated links' modes field.
-THIS TRIGGER IS STILL MISSING
+If the user attempts to overwrite this value, it will automatically be set back to the appropriate value.

 .. _tables_section6.1.1.2: